Cross ratios and cubulations of hyperbolic groups: Cubulations of hyperbolic groups.

 By part~(1) of Proposition~\ref{ample}, we see that $\pi_{\mf{u}}(\mc{A})$ and $\pi_{\mf{v}}(\mc{B})$ contain all vertices of degree one in $T(\mf{u})$ and $T(\mf{v})$, respectively.
 The dashed arrow $\Psi$ is then obtained through the following general fact about trees.

 \begin{lem} Let $T_1$ and $T_2$ be finite trees with all edges of length one\footnote{When proving Theorem~\ref{ext Moeb intro} for \emph{cuboid} complexes, one should allow edges of arbitrary length in $T_1$ and $T_2$.
 The proof of the lemma does not change.}.
 Let $V_i\cu T_i$ be sets of vertices containing all degree-one vertices of $T_i$.
 Every distance preserving bijection $\psi\colon V_1\ra V_2$ uniquely extends to an isometry $\Psi\colon T_1\ra T_2$. \end{lem} \begin{proof} Let $V_i'\cu V_i$ denote the subsets of vertices of degree one.
 If $\#V_i'\leq 2$, the tree $T_i$ is a segment and the lemma is clear.
 Let us therefore assume that $V_1'$ and $V_2'$ both contain at least three elements.
+Observe that a point $x\in V_i$ lies outside $V_i'$ precisely when we can find $y,z\in V_i\setminus\{x\}$ with $x=m(x,y,z)$.
+Since $\psi$ preserves distances, it follows that $\psi(V_1')=V_2'$.

 Extending every leaf of $T_i$ to a ray, we embed $T_i$ in a geodesically complete tree $\mc{T}_i$ with a natural bijection $\phi_i\colon V_i'\ra\partial T_i$.
 Observing that the maps $\phi_i$ preserve cross ratios and $\psi$ is an isometry, we conclude that the bijection $\phi_2\psi\phi_1^{-1}\colon\partial T_1\ra\partial T_2$ preserves cross ratios.
 It then follows from Theorem~4.3 in \cite{Beyrer-Schroeder} that $\phi_2\psi\phi_1^{-1}$ admits a unique extension to an isometry $\Psi\colon\mc{T}_1\ra \mc{T}_2$.